Kerala Seaplane

-Kerala Seaplane was a commercial seaplane service promoted by Kerala Tourism Infrastructure Limited in the Indian state of Kerala.
-It was launched on 2 June 2013 at Kollam with the inaugural flight being operated by Kairali Aviation.
-However, commercial operations could not start due to opposition from the local fishing community.
-The Kerala Government was keen on restarting regular operations of the project in 2014.
+Kerala Seaplane is a commercial seaplane service operated by Kerala Tourism Infrastructure Limited in the Indian state of Kerala.
+It was first launched on June 2, 2013, in Kollam, with an inaugural flight by Kairali Aviation.
+The project started in July 2012 and was noted for its quick completion, making it one of the fastest projects in Kerala.
+However, commercial operations were delayed due to opposition from the local fishing community.

-The service was to be the first such service in mainland India, and the second in India after Jal Hans, which operates seaplanes in the Andaman and Nicobar Islands.
-Work on the Kerala seaplane project began at the end of July, 2012 and has been praised for being one of the fastest projects to be completed in Kerala.
+In 2024, the service was relaunched under the UDAN scheme, a regional connectivity initiative by the Government of India.
+The service was inaugurated by Tourism Minister P. A. Mohammed Riyas on November 11 at the Bolgatty Waterdrome in Kochi.
+The aircraft in use is the De Havilland Canada seaplane.

 Structure & working

 The role of the Kerala Government was only that of a facilitator and regulator.
 Kerala Tourism was to do the work of marketing and promotion.
 Facilities like water dromes and floating jetties have already been built by the Kerala Government at Ashtamudi, Kumarakom, Vembanad and Bekal.
 These are the four initial tourist spots being connected by the seaplane.
 These facilities will also be constructed at 21 other tourist spots (including Paravur) later.
 Houseboats have been deployed at the take-off and landing places for seaplanes and are equipped with special lounges for tourists.

 The fares for the seaplane services were fixed by the operators and the seaplane services were to be operated by five operators — Bharat Aviation, Kairali Aviation, Mehair, Pawan Hans and Wings Aviation — from 10am to 5pm.
 The rate for the flight had been announced as ₹6000 per hour, subject to change.
 Refuelling and maintenance of the seaplanes were to be done at their respective base-station airports and not at the waterdromes to prevent any harm to marine ecology.